Vision Language Models Cannot Reason About Physical Transformation: Experiments

 \paragraph{Temporal resolution shows no reliable benefit across task types (Figure~\ref{fig:fig4}B).} For Number \& Length tasks, frame count shows no significant main effect ($F(4, 444) = 0.98$, $p = 0.416$), indicating that additional frames do not reliably improve performance even when transformation cues are helpful.
 For Volume \& Size tasks, frame count shows a modest significant effect ($F(4, 444) = 2.66$, $p = 0.032$), but Bonferroni-corrected pairwise comparisons reveal only one significant difference: 7 frames outperform 9 frames ($p_{\text{corrected}} = 0.0329$).
 This lack of consistent improvement with increased temporal information demonstrates that current VLMs are unable to effectively integrate sequential visual evidence for transformation reasoning.
 Additional frames do not enable models to track continuous physical changes, even when such tracking is essential for task success.

 \paragraph{Frame extraction shows significant task-dependent effects (Figure~\ref{fig:fig4}C).} For Number \& Length tasks, extraction method shows no significant effect ($F(2, 222) = 1.36$, $p = 0.258$), suggesting that different sampling methods perform comparably when transformation reasoning is helpful but not mandatory.
 However, for Volume \& Size tasks, extraction method shows a highly significant effect ($F(2, 222) = 8.75$, $p = 0.0002$).
 Bonferroni-corrected pairwise comparisons reveal that uniform sampling significantly outperforms both human-selected ($p_{\text{corrected}} = 0.0006$) and SeViLA-selected frames ($p_{\text{corrected}} = 0.0014$), with no difference between the two curated methods ($p_{\text{corrected}} = 1.0$).
-These findings suggest that frame selection strategies interact weakly with task demands.
-For transformation-mandatory tasks (Volume \& Size), curated frame selection even inadvertently emphasize misleading static features, suggesting that models are unable to utilize task-relevant biases for reasoning, further demonstrating the lack of ability to understand physical transformations.
+For transformation-mandatory tasks (Volume \& Size), curated frame selection may inadvertently emphasize misleading static features, suggesting that models are unable to leverage task-relevant visual information for reasoning, further demonstrating the lack of genuine physical transformation understanding.

+\paragraph{Failure patterns persist among top-performing models.} To assess whether the above null effects are driven by the large number of low-performing models, we replicate all three analyses restricted to the top 15 models ranked by average accuracy.
+No significant effects of prompt type or frame count emerge even among the most capable models, and the extraction method effect on Volume \& Size tasks is preserved.
+These results confirm that neither linguistic scaffolding nor increased temporal information facilitates transformation reasoning, even for the strongest current VLMs (see Appendix~\ref{app:top15}).